rya-sge/access-denied/_posts/2022-10-27-unit-test-principles.md

 last-update:
 categories: programmation
 tags: unit test OOP
-description: This article presents some principles to respect when you create unit testing: DRY test, KISS, SRP and Yagni.
+description: This article presents some principles to respect when you create unit testing (DRY test, KISS, SRP and Yagni).
 image:
 isMath: false
 ---